Bennifer: Engagement and romance

-Lopez and Affleck's relationship garnered the first couple portmanteau name in Hollywood, 'Bennifer'.
-Lopez' single 'Jenny From The Block' which featured Affleck in the music video brought on even more attention to the couple, with Lopez describing it as a tabloid frenzy.
-After three months of dating, Affleck proposed to Lopez at his mother's home in October 2002 with a $1.2M 6.1-carat Harry Winston pink diamond ring.
-Later that month, Affleck and Lopez began filming their 2nd film together, Jersey Girl.
+Lopez and Affleck's relationship garnered the first couple portmanteau name in Hollywood, "Bennifer".
+Lopez's single "Jenny From The Block", which featured Affleck in the music video, brought on even more attention to the couple, with Lopez describing it as a tabloid frenzy.
+After three months of dating, Affleck proposed to Lopez at his mother's home in October 2002 with a $1.2m 6.1-carat Harry Winston pink diamond ring.
+Later that month, Affleck and Lopez began filming their second film together, Jersey Girl.
 Lopez dedicated her 2002 album This Is Me...
 Then to Affleck, stating that he was "her life and sole inspiration for every lyric.
-She included songs such as 'Baby I Love U!', 'I'm Glad' and 'Dear Ben' which were about her romance with Affleck.
+She included songs such as "Baby I Love U!", "I'm Glad" and "Dear Ben", which were about her romance with Affleck.
 On July 18, 2003, Lopez and Affleck had their first primetime interview together on Dateline NBC.
-On August 1, 2003, Lopez and Affleck's box office bomb film Gigli released, being considered one of the worst films in history.
+On August 1, 2003, Lopez and Affleck's box-office bomb film Gigli released, which is considered one of the worst films in history.
 After this happened, the media started to portray them in a more negative manner.
-As Jason Bailey in a piece for the Guardian has observed: "it's important to frame this ghastly reception within the atmosphere of the moment.
+As Jason Bailey in a piece for the Guardian observed: "it's important to frame this ghastly reception within the atmosphere of the moment.
 Affleck and Lopez met during the film’s production and quickly became an item – such a public one that, by the time it hit theaters a year later, the “Bennifer” backlash had built up quite a head of steam.
 They were young, impossibly good-looking, fabulously wealthy, and clearly hot for each other, so it seemed like a good time to knock them down a peg."
-Lopez had described the experience as overwhelming, and stated that Affleck hated the attention the pair was getting.
-The following month, the couple postponed their planned September 2003 wedding just days before it was set to take place due to 'excessive media attention'.
+Lopez had described the experience as overwhelming, and she stated that Affleck hated the attention the pair was getting.
+The following month, the couple postponed their planned September 2003 wedding just days before it was set to take place due to "excessive media attention".